(Featured Image: Todd the Hiker standing beneath Star Gap Arch. Photo credit, Leah Nystrom)

-Recreation Fee Pass Required: You will need to purchase a recreation fee pass ($3/1-day, $5/3-day, $30/1-year as of 2014) in order to park overnight in the gorge between the hours of 10 PM and 6 AM.
-Fee passes can be purchased at the Gladie Learning Center or any number of vendors in the area (the Shell station in Slade just off of the Bert T. Combs Mountain Parkway sells them).
+Recreation Fee Pass Required: You will need to purchase a recreation fee pass ($3/1-day, $5/3-day, $30/1-year as of 2017) in order to park overnight in the gorge between the hours of 10 PM and 6 AM.
+Fee passes can be purchased at the Gladie Visitor Center or any number of vendors in the area (both gas stations in Slade just off of the Bert T. Combs Mountain Parkway sells them).
 You need to fill out the starting date of your trip on the pass in non-erasable ink and display it on the dash or rear view mirror of your vehicle with the date facing out and clearly visible.
 (Note: you do NOT need to purchase a pass if you are only day hiking.)

 Where to Camp: There are no official backcountry campsites in Red River Gorge, but there are quite a few well established campsites along the unofficial trails that you will find marked on the outrageGIS maps.
 These sites are easily accessible, generally clear of underbrush and vegetation, and most already have rock campfire rings.
 So, while there are no rules that prohibit creating new campsites (within the restrictions shown below), there is really no reason to go the DIY route.
 Using an existing campsite minimizes impact on the area and is less work.